SAP/odata-vocabularies/vocabularies/Hierarchy.md

 ## [RecursiveHierarchyType](./Hierarchy.xml#L46:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-") *([Experimental](Common.md#Experimental))*

-The property paths in this complex type refer to properties of an entity type that contain information about a node in a recursive hierarchy.
+The properties in this complex type contain information about an occurrence of a node in the result set of a hierarchical request.
 When hierarchical transformations are applied whose first parameter has the annotated entity type and whose second parameter is the annotation qualifier, then these properties are derived for each node in the result set.
-Otherwise, the property paths may evaluate to null.
+Otherwise, the properties may be null.

 For requests like
 ```